What We Do

 Short Break Care

 Entrust Care Partners are individuals offering support to children, young people or adults on a one-to-one basis.
 Our employees have had all the necessary checks and will be carefully matched and trained to meet your specific requirements.
 Flexible working hours can be negotiated to suit your needs at reasonable and competitive costs.

-Will you tell us what you need from us?We’re developing our services to offer further support for young people and adults with additional needs/disabilities.
+We’re developing our services to offer further support for young people and adults with additional needs/disabilities.
 We would like to gather your views on what help and support you’d like to see/be made available/find helpful and we would be grateful if you would spend just a few moments answering some questions.
 Download the form, fill it in and email back to email@example.com.
 It’s all confidential and we’d appreciate your input.

 In October 2014 we launched a brand new service, thanks to the generosity of BBC Children in Need!

 The Out and About Service provides volunteer befrienders who work with families across Warwickshire and Solihull to offer the opportunity for disabled children and young people to enjoy activities of their choice, out and about in the community or at home with the support of a volunteer.
 We regularly publish a blog on the Share the News page, so keep checking to see how it’s going.

 We’re now into our FIFTH amazing year since this service started – NO WE CAN’T BELIEVE IT EITHER! and we’re still supporting lots of families.
 Every year we submit our report to BBC Children in Need, so they can see how well their money is being spent.
 Download more information here.

 What our Grandparents said about our programme –